 The Pipits has a virtual presence as well, with Zoom meetings, called Virtual Walks, every fourth week of the month Wednesday evening.
 These meetings happen between 7-8:30pm, and again typically run on the fourth Wednesday evening of each month.
 During these meetings, we share photographs, discuss identification, talk about current issues in the bird world, and just in general have a lovely chat.
 They are very casual meetings, and everyone is welcome, even to keep their cameras and microphones off and just watch and learn.

 I also send out emails that I hope are helpful to folks in building their knowledge and acquaintance with birds.
 I try to send out a monthly newsletter that includes outing reports about the month's trips.
 This typically contains a list of the birds we've seen, which is also added to eBird so that our group contributes to Citizen Science on a weekly basis.
-I include in each outing report, either embedded photos, or a link to a file of photos from the outing, that has the identification of each bird in the photo.
+When I am able to, I include in each outing report, either embedded photos, or a link to a file of photos from the outing, that has the identification of each bird in the photo.